wp-plugins/backup-by-vogapress/readme.txt

 Yes, you will need to register an VOGAPress account to enable our cloud services.
 You may use your email or social account for the registration.
 No credit card is requried to open an account.

+= Is there a free tier service plan to backup my personal WordPress website? =

+Yes, we offer a free tier service plan.
+See [VOGAPress](https://vogapress.com) on the plan's features.
+It's our way to say thank you for the wonderful WordPress community.

 == Screenshots ==

 1. Connect WordPress to VOGAPress with the Register button.